Word List for first words users

 bite, blow, break, carry, catch, clean, climb, close, cook, cry, cut, dance, draw, drink, drive, drop, dry, eat, fall, feed, find, give, go, have, help, hide, hit, jump, kick, kiss, like, look, love, open, play, push, read, ride, run, see, sing, sit, sleep, spill, stop, swim, swing, throw, tickle, wait, walk, wash, watch, wipe.

 It’s important to use your body and act out the verbs /doing words.
 This helps with comprehension and of course retention.
-It can take many, many repetitions of the word to be able to use it.
+It can take many, many repetitions of the word to be able to use it spontaneously.

-3. Carry out some actions with the mini figures
+3. Carry out actions with mini figures on a farm

 We have chosen these picture books for preschoolers focussing on early action words (verbs).
 When learning new vocabulary it helps to simplify everything else so that you can really emphasise the new word.
 For this reason, although younger children may enjoy this list, we have specifically chosen simpler books that are still wonderfully engaging for kindy children with language delay.